-We then extend the original circuit with following protection:
+We then extend the original circuit with the following protection:

 The second equality is from equation \ref{42}.
-And the error term will get reduced similar to the averaged distance in random walk.
-However, we argue that this improvement will not be suitable for randomized approach because there is no fixed known unitary in the circuit, which means the error term is different upon sampling.
+Moreover, the error term will be reduced, similar to the average distance in a random walk.
+However, we argue that this improvement will not be suitable for a randomized approach because there is no fixed known unitary in the circuit, which means the error term differs upon sampling.